 This year, we expanded the focus of the event, titled "Working together to address common challenges for European neurodegeneration research".
 Over the course of four parallel sessions, we showcased the work of IMI neurodegeneration projects on data sharing, ethics and regulatory/HTA interactions, and hosted presentations from early-career investigators working on these projects.
 In addition we held a roundtable discussion, during which project leaders discussed the challenges experienced by public-private partnerships during the COVID-19 pandemic, and how research will evolve in the critical post-COVID period.

 We are pleased to provide you here with the 2020 Neuronet Sessions, which were held as part of the 30th Alzheimer Europe Virtual Annual Conference between 20-22 October, under the banner “Dementia in a Changing World”.
+Click here to see the presentations of our Early-Career Researchers.

 For further details, please check out the Neuronet Sessions brochure; if you have additional questions, please contact us via email@example.com.